Angel Food Donuts Sign

 The Conservancy believes the Angel Food Donuts Sign is historic and should be treated as such as part of the California Environmental Quality Act (CEQA).
 In 2009, the City of Long Beach specifically identified the Angel Food Donuts Sign as part of its Historic Context Statement, stating, "[N]ow valued not only for their implicit humor but also as cultural artifacts, programmatic architecture when encountered should be considered significant, even though it might be altered."

 The project required discretionary approval for a Conditional Use Permit (CUP) by the City of Long Beach.
-We urged the City to consider a preservation alternative that retains and reuses the sign prior to granting the CUP.
+We urged the City to consider a preservation alternative that retains and reuses the sign before granting the CUP.